SOLUTION WEBINAR

 In addition to covering the basics of ARR curve construction, Mr. Wu walked through some practical curve applications, including an assessment of the P&L impact of moving from a Fed Funds OIS curve to a SOFR curve for LIBOR swaps of different maturities and moneyness.
 This is literally the million-dollar question for many firms – how will the ARR transition affect my P&L?

-Liang Wu is a VP of Financial Engineering and heads up CrossAsset Product Management at Numerix.
-Mr. Wu has previously served as Director of Financial Engineering in the Client Solution Group at Numerix.
+Liang Wu is an Executive Director of Financial Engineering and heads up CrossAsset Product Management at Numerix.
+Wu has previously served as VP of Financial Engineering in the Client Solution Group at Numerix.
 Before joining Numerix in 2015, he worked at CME Group and HSBC in Pricing and Valuation, and Model Review roles.
 He holds an MSc degree in Financial Engineering from Columbia University, an MSc degree in Space Physics from Rice University and a BSc degree in Geophysics from University of Science and Technology of China.

-Greg Murray oversees product and field marketing initiatives at Numerix, focusing on go-to-market strategies and marketing of Numerix’s derivative pricing and risk analytics.
-Prior to his current role, Mr. Murray worked in derivative analytics sales roles at Numerix and at other software firms.
-He also held derivative trading positions for seven years as an option market-maker and proprietary trader across a variety of asset classes.
+Greg Murray is responsible for increasing awareness of the Numerix brand in financial markets around the globe, as well as conducting strategic industry research for different departments within Numerix.
+Previously, he oversaw product and field marketing initiatives at the company, and he started his tenure in a sales role.
+Prior to Numerix, Mr. Murray worked in derivative analytics sales roles at other software firms, and he held derivative trading positions for seven years as an option market-maker and proprietary trader across a variety of asset classes.